sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 !![image](img/apisdk/dir.png)

-Then use python's built-in `help` function on those (listed by `dir`) modules or functions to get `docstring` which documents what a function does and what parameters are required to perform that.
+2. Use python's `help` function on a listed module or function to get a `docstring`, which documents what the function does and what parameters it requires.

 ```PYTHON
 help(ai_api_client.scenario.query)